Ready, set, go!

 Participate in uOrientation

-From July 7 to August 20, take part in the University of Ottawa’s uOrientation, which include activities conducted in English or French.
+Take part in the University of Ottawa’s uOrientation, which include activities conducted in English or French.
 Some of these activities will be specific to your faculty, while others will cover all aspects of you new life at the University of Ottawa.

 Enjoy fun, interactive activities, including Q&A sessions that will providing all the information and resources you need to thrive and find your way to personal and academic success at the University of Ottawa.